rishm069/terraform-eks/README.md

 make local-check
 ```

-This command will create port forwarding from the app inside EKS to local port 8080, open [http://localhost:8080/](http://localhost:8080/) (should receive `{"Hello":"World"}` as the responce).
+This command will create port forwarding from the app inside EKS to local port 8080, open [http://localhost:8080/](http://localhost:8080/).

 ### Check ingress with custom domain name

 - - - -

-To check that ingress is functional use the output of command:
+To check that ingress is functional use the output of the command:

 ```bash
 make get-lb-ip